Innokin Cool Fire 4 – The Best Addition To The Cool Fire Range To Date

 For new VW users just be sure to start your setting low and work your way up until you get to your preferred setting.

 For me I found the 20W-25W mark produced great flavour/vapour with Vaporfi Grandma’s Apple Pie.

 If you are just using sub ohm tanks the 40W range will be more than enough for your needs.

 For those using RDA’s with lower resistance builds then it’s likely that 40W might not be enough depending on your build but if you fall into that bracket you already new that 🙂

-Still recommended in 2017..
+Still recommended..
 This mod has stood the test of time!

 It takes a bit to get me excited about new box mods due to the fact a lot of brands don’t seem to create anything different, they just regurgitate what seems to be selling well and while they may create a good product you can’t help but just feel… Well…. merghhh.

 Not so with the Innokin Cool Fire 4.
 This for me (along with the MVP3) is one of the best box mods to date for vapers that just use tanks and sub ohm tanks.

 - Looks fantastic and feels fantastic in the hand.
 Top quality build.

 - Can be used as a pass through (Vape whilst charging)